What to do if you suspect your child may have a concussion?

 What is the ImPACT Test?

 ImPACT does not diagnose a concussion but informs the medical practitioner if there is a change in you or your child’s brain function after an injury.
 ImPACT is a tool used to assist in concussion management.
 Post injury ImPACT testing is covered under insurance.
 It is very helpful to have a BASELINE test on file in order to compare to the post-injury test.
-You can now take the initial baseline test online from home as well as in our office.

 Baseline ImPACT testing in our office